 Â

-DFS allows you to use additional channels so that neighboring routers are less likely to interfere with each other, thus reducing congestion on your network and improving WiFi performance overall.
-However, if the channels are switching be aware that there may some temporary disruptions.
+DFS lets you employ extra channels so that nearby routers are less likely to interfere with one another, therefore reducing congestion on your network and boosting WiFi performance generally.
+Consider in mind, If the channels are switching, there could be some transient disturbances.

 Channel Width, however is the size (Width) of the channel your router uses to transmit data.
 In general, the wider channel width is going to be faster because more data can go through at once.
 On the other hand, larger channels are more likely to interfere with neighborhood Wi-Fi networks so you want to pick an appropriate channel width for your environment that balances speed against compatibility and performance.

 The width of WiFi channel determines how much data can pass through the channel in a period of time.
 Suppose the channel as a highway and the channel width as highway’s width.
-The wider the highway, the more traffic (data) can pass through.
-By increasing the channel width, we can increase the speed and throughput of WiFi network. ( Read More : WiFi Standards Chart )
+The more traffic (data) can travel across the wider highway.
+WiFi network’s speed and capacity can be raised by choosing wider channel. ( Read More : WiFi Standards Chart )

 Read More:Â How to Boost WiFi Signal With Aluminum Foil

-Now, since you have a brief idea about channel and channel width , we can make a right decision for channel width selection.
+Now, based on your brief knowledge about channel and channel width, we can choose the channel width more accurate.
 Here’s a detailed guide on when to use different channel widths:

 A 20 MHz channel width is typically used when there is a high density of devices or interference in the surrounding environment.
 It provides better throughput performance and can help in reducing interference from neighboring networks.